 For many people, varicose veins and spider veins — a milder variation of the condition — are solely a cosmetic issue.
 For others, varicose veins can trigger more serious problems and complications, including itching, pain, swelling, leg fatigue and heaviness, inflammation of the veins, blood clots, bleeding, skin ulcers or other circulatory system disorders.

-Boulder Community Hospital’s board-certified interventional radiologists form Boulder County’s most experienced team of leg vein specialists.
+Boulder Community Health’s board-certified interventional radiologists form Boulder County’s most experienced team of leg vein specialists.
 Our doctors have been specially trained to treat vascular diseases, and can evaluate all potential causes of varicose veins, including pelvic congestion syndrome, perforator veins, and deep venous incompetence.
 They offer the latest options for treating varicose veins.

 Ultrasound guidance is sometimes needed for both diagnosis and treatment of varicose veins and our interventional radiology suite is equipped with a state-of-the-art fluoroscopic unit – a device that lets us obtain real-time moving images of your vein networks.
 Once your problem has been properly diagnosed, even veins with the most challenging anatomy can be treated with our comprehensive array of therapies.